Iran–Pakistan relations: Balochistan conflict

-On 16 January 2024, Iran carried out an operation targeting the headquarters of Balochi terrorist group Jaish al-Adl with drone and missile strikes, on Pakistani soil, killing 2 children.
+On 16 January 2024, Iran carried out an operation targeting the headquarters of Balochi terrorist group Jaysh al-Adl with drone and missile strikes, on Pakistani soil, killing 2 children.
 This prompted the retaliatory operation "Marg Bar Saramchar" from Pakistan on 18 January 2024, targeting terrorists in the Iranian province of Sistan and Baluchistan, killing 4 children and 3 women, following warning of consequences for impeding on Pakistan's airspace and sovereignty, and dissolving diplomatic relations with Iran.
 Pakistan claimed that "2 innocent children were killed".
 The spokesperson for the Foreign ministry of Affairs of Pakistan stated "Pakistan reserves the right to respond to this illegal act".
 On 17 January 2024, Pakistan announced the return of its ambassador in protest against the missiles and drones Iran launched into its territory the prior day.
 Later that day, Pakistan claimed responsibility for a series of explosions in a village within the Sistan-Baluchistan province, which borders Pakistan.
 Like Iran, Pakistan claimed to be targeting terrorists, specifically Baluchi militant groups.

 In late 2024, both countries agreed to work together to put down the Baloch Insurgency.
 On 5 November 2024, a joint military operation between Pakistan and Iran killed 12 Jaysh al-Adl militants, including Salahuddin Farooqui, the group's founder and leader.
 The second-in-command and third-in-command were also among the dead.

 On 14 April 2025, eight Pakistani nationals were killed in Iran's Sistan-Baluchestan province, near the border with Pakistan.
 The victims were found in Mehrestan County, though their identities and the circumstances of their deaths remained under investigation.
 The Pakistani Embassy in Tehran cooperated with Iranian authorities to repatriate the bodies.
 The incident followed the series of cross-border tensions between Iran and Jaish al-Adl militants inside Pakistan, and between Pakistan and the Baloch Liberation Front and Army within Iran.
 Both militant groups operate in the restive, underdeveloped, and resource-rich border regions of Pakistan's Balochistan and Iran's Sistan-Baluchestan.